History of Cedar Point in Timeline

 1978: Gemini Opens

-On October 2, 1982, the Coliseum, built in 1906, was added to the National Register of Historic Places.
-It is located along the main midway and contains a ballroom.
+On October 2, 1982, the Coliseum, built in 1906 and known for its ballroom dances, was added to the National Register of Historic Places (NRHP).

-On October 20, 1982, the Midway Carousel, also known as the Daniel C. Muller Carousel, was added to the National Register of Historic Places (NRHP).
+On October 20, 1982, the Midway Carousel, otherwise known as the Daniel C. Muller Carousel, was added to the National Register of Historic Places (NRHP).

 1982: White Water Landing Opens